Comment on: "Scaling and Universality at Noisy Quench Dynamical Quantum Phase Transitions": Conclusions

 \section{Conclusions}

-Ref.~\cite{Ansari25} set out to study the effect of noise on DQPTs---non-analyticities of the Loschmidt return rate at critical times.
-We have shown here that the authors' approach amounts to replacing the mixed state, obtained after noise averaging, by a pure state.
-The obtained results for the return rates and the dynamical phase diagram based on these return rates therefore do not reflect the actual physics of the problem.
+Ref.~\cite{Ansari25} sets out to study the effect of noise on DQPTs---non-analyticities of the Loschmidt return rate at critical times.
+We have shown here that the authors' approach of replacing the mixed state by a pure state is insensitive to the main effect of noise, decoherence, and therefore does not reflect the actual physics of the problem.
+This fundamental issue remains even if the results, a posteriori, are interpreted not as an approximation scheme but as an exact interferometric protocol.

-For the noise-averaging protocol considered in the paper---where the initial state after the ramp is obtained by averaging over the noise---we have rigorously proven two general theorems which demonstrate that a properly evaluated Loschmidt return rate will never show DQPTs for non-zero noise levels in two-band models.
+For the noise-averaging protocol considered in the paper---where the initial state after the ramp is obtained by averaging over the noise---we have rigorously proven two general theorems which demonstrate that a properly chosen Loschmidt return rate, which is sensitive to noise, will never show DQPTs for non-zero noise levels in two-band models.
 We note that the second theorem appears to be relevant beyond the purview of this comment by showing that in $n$-band models with $n>2$ DQPTs are possible even for mixed states although this is expected to happen only in some fine-tuned models and not in generic noisy or finite-temperature systems.

 In addition, we have also considered two other scenarios to obtain noise-averaged return rates.
 In these cases we are always working with pure states and individual noise realizations can show DQPTs because they correspond to unitary evolutions of pure states.
 However, the times at which DQPTs do occur are not coherent between different realizations.
 As a result, a noise averaging will always smooth out DQPTs also in these alternative approaches.